Skip to main content

 Medication quality

-Maximus partners with licensed 503A compounding pharmacies that source semaglutide and tirzepatide matching the active pharmaceutical ingredients used in clinical studies.
-The pharmacy fulfilling your specific prescription may vary based on your state.
-All Maximus partner pharmacies meet appropriate state accreditation and clinical standards.
+Compounded semaglutide and tirzepatide are prepared by licensed 503A compounding pharmacies that source active pharmaceutical ingredients matching those used in clinical studies.
+Name-brand medications are sourced directly from Novo Nordisk and Eli Lilly through The Pharmacy Hub (TPH).
+All Maximus partner pharmacies and suppliers meet appropriate accreditation and clinical standards.

 Plan and pricing details

-For pricing — including the $120 first-order discount, and where existing members can view their current rate — see Weight Loss Plan Pricing.
+For compounded pricing — including the new 1, 4, 6, and 12-month plan tiers — see Weight Loss Plan Pricing.

 For state-specific availability of GLP-1 medications, see GLP-1 Availability by State.